+Treatment has improved so much in recent years that a 2017 report suggested that young people on the latest HIV drugs now have near-normal life expectancy.
 Becky, a personal trainer from Devon, who has been living with HIV for six years, shares her story here.

 I met Simon towards the end of 2011 at the gym.
 He was quite helpful when I was getting into weight training so we went for coffee and he seemed nice.
 Our relationship started soon afterwards but I could tell early on that he had some issues.
 He'd say things like, "If you ever leave me, I'm going to kill myself."
 He could be a lot to deal with.

 I'm a sensible girl so at first we used protection.
 Then he started saying, "I don't really like condoms" and reassured me he didn't have anything.
 So I made a decision to have unprotected sex with him based on the facts I'd been given.
 After all, we were both in our late 30s and in a monogamous relationship.
 I had no idea at the time that he'd decided not to share one very important fact about himself.
 But you can't go around thinking people are lying all the time, can you?

 About six months into the relationship, I got a Facebook message from one of Simon's exes telling me he'd been HIV positive for years.

 About six months into the relationship, I got a Facebook message from one of Simon's exes telling me he'd been HIV positive for years and didn't take his medication properly.
 I'd fallen ill a few weeks prior to that, so in my heart I just knew.
 I went to the doctor and had the blood test, and sure enough, I tested HIV positive.